-Its that time of year again when serious barbeque competitors work their circuit to determine who’s got the best rubs, sauces, and smokin’ secrets.
+It’s that time of year again when serious barbeque competitors work the competitive Bar-B-Que circuit to determine who’s got the best rubs, sauces, and smokin’ secrets.
 Every year in the Southeast, one of the more popular BBQ competitions takes place in our nearby little city.
 So as usual, we followed our noses to the origins of the sweet and savory aromas!

-If you didn’t catch it this past June, the Food Network did a special on its “Challenge” show on barbeque competitions.
-The network brought all the cameras, lights, and journalists to cover the Annual SC Festival of Discovery BBQ Festival.
+If you didn’t catch it this past June, the Food Network did a special on its “Challenge” show on barbecue competitions in my hometown of Greenwood, South Caroline.
+The crew of the network brought all the cameras, lights, and journalists to cover the Annual SC Festival of Discovery BBQ Festival.
 This was the 20th anniversary of this very successful foodie event and was endorsed by the Kansas City BBQ Society.
 Teams came from Texas, Florida, Georgia, the Carolinas, and Tennessee.
 Folks take their BBQ VERY seriously around here!

 People were just mingling and milling around trying to taste and savor all of the varieties of the vendors.